samrocketman/git-identity-manager/README.md

 # Requirements

+- Git 2.13 or later.
   - [`git 2.10` or later because of `core.sshCommand`][git-2.10].
+  - [`git 2.13` or later because of `includeIf.<condition>.path`][git-2.13].
 - GNU bash
 - awk (BSD or GNU awk recommended)
+- sed (BSD or GNU sed recommended)
 - openssh client with ssh-agent

-bash, awk, and openssh are available by default on Mac OS X, BSD, and most flavors of GNU/Linux.
+bash, awk, sed, and openssh are available by default on Mac OS X, BSD, and most flavors of GNU/Linux.
+Git likely needs to be installed.
+On Mac OS X, installing Git through homebrew is recommended.

 # Installation